-Background: Despite exhibiting promising anticancer potential, the clinical significance of capecitabine (a potent prodrug of 5-fluorouracil used for treatment of colorectal cancer) is limited owing to its acidic and enzymatic hydrolysis, lower absorption following the oral administration, poor bioavailability, short plasma half-life and poor patient compliance.
+Background: Despite exhibiting promising anticancer potential, the clinical significance of capecitabine (a potent prodrug of 5-fluorouracil used for the treatment of colorectal cancer) is limited owing to its acidic and enzymatic hydrolysis, lower absorption following the oral administration, poor bioavailability, short plasma half-life, and poor patient compliance.

-Conclusion: Our findings conclusively evinced that the developed hydrogel exhibited excellent pharmaceutical and therapeutic potential and thus can be employed as pH-responsive system for controlled delivery of anticancer agents.
+Conclusion: Our findings conclusively evinced that the developed hydrogel exhibited excellent pharmaceutical and therapeutic potential and thus can be employed as a pH-responsive system for the controlled delivery of anticancer agents.

 Department of Pharmaceutics, University of Sargodha, Sargodha, Department of Pharmaceutics, University of Sargodha, Sargodha, Department of Pharmaceutics, The University of Lahore, Lahore, Department of Pharmaceutics and Pharmaceutical Technology, College of Pharmacy, University of Sharjah, Sharjah 27272, Department of Pharmacology, Faculty of Medicine, Lincoln University College, Selangor, Department of Pharmaceutics, The University of Lahore, Lahore, Department of Pharmaceutics, The University of Lahore, Lahore, Department of Pharmaceutics, University of Sargodha, Sargodha